s1r0n/lightning-path/articles/journalistic-pieces/the-peace-table/lp-theory/mencius-at-the-peace-table.md

 ---
 layout: default
-title: Mencius at the Peace Table: The Second Sage and the Innate Architecture of Human Goodness
+title: Mencius at the Peace Table - The Second Sage and the Innate Architecture of Human Goodness
 parent: The Peace Table
 has_children: false
 author: K2.6 Thinking